Gun-Rights Advocates Carried Military-Style Rifles Through the Old Town Farmers' Market This Weekend | Washingtonian (DC)

 About a half-dozen people carried military-style rifles through the Old Town Farmers’ Market in front of city hall this past weekend, alarming some Alexandria residents, David Pratt reports for Blue Virginia.
 One vendor called Alexandria police, Pratt writes, but officers were unable to do anything because even though the guns were reportedly loaded, the men weren’t breaking Virginia law.

 A group called The Right to Bear Arms from Richmond was responsible for the demonstration, city spokesperson Craig Fifer tells Washingtonian in an email.
 They walked along several blocks in Old Town and had lunch at a local restaurant, Fifer says.
-In one photo posted on Facebook, Howard, clad in a black shirt and jorts, carries an AR-15 pattern rifle with a bipod and a scope amid vendors selling artisanal goat cheese and painstakingly flavored loaves of bread.
+In one photo posted on Facebook, a man clad in a black shirt and jorts carries an AR-15 pattern rifle with a bipod and a scope amid vendors selling artisanal goat cheese and painstakingly flavored loaves of bread.

 ARMED GUN MAN w/ ASSAULT WEAPON.
 A vendor at the Old Town Alexandria VA open market called the Police this weekend to…